 For a more detailed look at the University of New England’s Master of Social Work online option curriculum please view the Traditional Track Overview and the Advanced Standing Track Overview pages on this site.
 Students who graduate from the program may be qualified for Social Work Licensure in their home state.
-Contact your State’s Board of Licensure for details.
+Contact your state’s Board of Licensure for details.

 If you do not have your social work degree or are just starting your career in social work, the Traditional Track is designed for you.
 Combining the foundational and advanced coursework, this track allows students to expand their knowledge of social issues and set the foundation for social work.
-Neither a Bachelors in Social Work (BSW) or work experience in the field of social work is required to apply to this program, however, it is desirable.
+Neither a Bachelor’s in Social Work (BSW) or work experience in the field of social work is required to apply to this program, but it is desirable.

 Traditional Track Courses: